Well Rounded Education

 Lessons follow an enhanced and challenging version of the National Curriculum, with specialist teaching in subjects such as Music, PE, French and Outdoor Learning.
 The use of the specialist Art, DT and Science rooms are introduced in Year 1 to enhance lessons and develop skills.

-There are two classes in each year group, with each class size at a maximum of 18.
-These small class sizes ensures focus and attention on each and every child’s learning and pastoral needs.
+There are two classes in each year group, with small class sizes, which ensures focus and attention on each and every child’s learning and pastoral needs.

 Our learning in Lower School is supported by a range of educational trips and visits alongside a wide programme of extra-curricular activities.
 Highlights include visits to Cannon Hall Farm and Skipton Castle alongside the annual Pantomime Trip at Christmas.
 Many children start to learn an instrument in Lower School to complement their academic learning.